cabforum/code-signing/docs/CSBR.md

 ### 5.4.8 Vulnerability assessments

+Additionally, the CA's security program MUST include an annual Risk Assessment that:

+1. Identifies foreseeable internal and external threats that could result in unauthorized access, disclosure, misuse, alteration, or destruction of any Certificate Data or Certificate Management Processes;
+2. Assesses the likelihood and potential damage of these threats, taking into consideration the sensitivity of the Certificate Data and Certificate Management Processes; and
+3. Assesses the sufficiency of the policies, procedures, information systems, technology, and other arrangements that the CA has in place to counter such threats.

 ## 5.5 Records archival

 ### 5.5.1 Types of records archived

+[EDITOR: Must check if we need to make additional modifications to match the language of section 5.4]

+The CA and each Delegated Third Party SHALL archive all audit logs (as set forth in [Section 5.4.1](#541-types-of-events-recorded)).

+Additionally, the CA and each Delegated Third Party SHALL archive:
+1. Documentation related to the security of their Certificate Systems, Certificate Management Systems, Root CA Systems, and Delegated Third Party Systems; and
+2. Documentation related to their verification, issuance, and revocation of certificate requests and Certificates.

 ### 5.5.2 Retention period for archive

+[EDITOR: Must check if we need to make additional modifications to match the language of section 5.4]

+Archived audit logs (as set forth in [Section 5.5.1](#551-types-of-records-archived) SHALL be retained for a period of at least two (2) years from their record creation timestamp, or as long as they are required to be retained per [Section 5.4.3](#543-retention-period-for-audit-log), whichever is longer.

+Additionally, the CA and each Delegated Third Party SHALL retain, for at least two (2) years:
+1. All archived documentation related to the security of Certificate Systems, Certificate Management Systems, Root CA Systems and Delegated Third Party Systems (as set forth in [Section 5.5.1](#551-types-of-records-archived)); and
+2. All archived documentation relating to the verification, issuance, and revocation of certificate requests and Certificates (as set forth in [Section 5.5.1](#551-types-of-records-archived)) after the later occurrence of:
+    1. such records and documentation were last relied upon in the verification, issuance, or revocation of certificate requests and Certificates; or
+    2. the expiration of the Subscriber Certificates relying upon such records and documentation.

+Note: While these Requirements set the minimum retention period, the CA MAY choose a greater value as more appropriate in order to be able to investigate possible security or other types of incidents that will require retrospection and examination of past records archived.

 ### 5.5.3 Protection of archive